Layer Ensembles: A Single-Pass Uncertainty Estimation in Deep Learning for Segmentation

 AULA - Area Under Layer Agreement curve is a new image-level uncertainty metric that is derived from the sequential nature of the Layer Ensembles method.

 It is a known phenomenon in Deep Learning that early layers generalise and deep layers memorise.
-So the easy samples (i.e. most common and in-distribuion) will be already adequately segmented in the early layers and in the following all consequitve layers – drawing a high agreement between all the adjacent layers.
+So the easy samples (i.e. most common and in-distribution) will be already adequately segmented in the early layers and in all consecutive layers – drawing a high agreement between all the adjacent layers.
 However, these early layers will have much less agreement for the difficult samples (i.e. less common and out-of-distribution).

 In (a), we have a high contrast lesion with clear boundaries to the surrounding tissue.
 Hence, we observe a high agreement between the segmentation predictions for all the layers.
 We calculate the agreement between two layers using the Dice Coefficient.
 Then, we can calculate the Area Under Layer Agreement curve as shown in the shaded blue area.